 A: Although it may appear there is not room for a tree, it is rare that this is the case.
 Generally, trees may be hand dug within 1 meter of the utility lines.
 Ultimately, the location and planting of trees is the responsibility of the homeowner in consultation with the appropriate governing utility authorities and the landscaper.
 It is not the responsibility of your builder, the developer or the consultant.
 Generally the size of root ball differs from one species to the next by only 2 to 4 inches and should be planted in a hole approximately 3 feet wide and two feet deep.
 This being the case, you should not be restricted from placing a tree(s) that meets the requirements for your neighborhood.
-Where there are two trees required to meet the minimum landscaping requirements, and it is determined that there is only space for one in the front yard, the developer may permit the second tree to be planted in the rear yard.
 If you are challenged by space constraints and/or utility locations, you need to: